capillariesio/capillaries/test/deploy/README.md

 - set bastion.volumes.owner to `"{CAPIDEPLOY_SFTP_USER}"`
 - remove `/mnt/capi_cfg` from all `NFS_DIRS` values
 and make sure you use `sftp://sftpuser@10.5.0.10/mnt/capi_cfg` (instead of `/mnt/capi_cfg`) prefixes for script and script parameter files when starting a test process (either in WebUI or in the command line).

+### Cassandra initial_token and num_tokens

+Q. Sample project uses `num_tokens`=1 and predefined `initial_token` in cassandra.yaml.
+But I want to use multiple vnodes and I want my add/remove Cassandra nodes dynamically.

+A. This example works well when you need to quickly provision an environment with a predefined number of Cassandra nodes in the cluster with zero redundancy and configure it for maximum uniform distribution.
+If you want more flexibility:
+- disable `num_tokens` override in sh/cassandra.config.sh
+- disable `allocate_tokens_for_local_replication_factor` override in sh/cassandra.config.sh
+- do not specify `INITIAL_TOKEN` variable in the deployment project
+- start Cassandra cluster without using [start_cluster.sh](./start_cluster.sh) script

 ### Non-Openstack clouds